ajaxxxxxxxx/ajaxxxxxxxx.github.io/_05DungeonsDaedra/3-Optional-Post-Installation-Instructions.md

 This won't be to everyone's tastes (particularly the pauses), but I encourage you to give it a try as you may just prefer it!

 ### Mod Suggestions, Gameplay Profiles, and Installing Additional Mods

-The base D&D modlist overhauls visuals and stability, leaving the gameplay systems (questing, levelling, level scaling, combat) in a vanilla state.
-Given this, you may want to consider adding additional mods to enhance Oblivion's gameplay.
-Below are some general steps to follow in order to add mods on top of the list.
-Please note though, we cannot provide support for list modifications, so you are more than welcome to play around, but do so at your own risk!

 #### General Steps